asuvarna31/Papers/README.md

 1. [FUDGE: Controlled Text Generation With Future Discriminators](https://github.com/asuvarna31/Papers/blob/master/Language%20Modelling/2104.05218.pdf)

    This paper presents a flexible and modular approach for controlled text generation, Future Discriminators for Generation(FUDGE).
 Given a preexisting model G for generating text from a distribution of interest, FUDGE enables conditioning on a desired attribute a (for example, formality) while requiring access only to G’s output logits.
 It can easily compose predictors for multiple desired attributes while preserving the original probability distribution over the natural language text.
 The key distinguishing feature of FUDGE is that it models whether attribute a will be true in the future, rather than in the present.
 FUDGE achieves strong performance on a wide range of different tasks: poetry couplet completion, topic control, and informal-to-formal machine translation.
 Additionally, FUDGE can easily compose different attributes in a modular fashion: the meter, rhyme, and end-of-sentence constraints for couplet completion, and the individual words within each topic bag for topic control.
+[Link to Authors' Code](https://github.com/yangkevin2/naacl-2021-fudge-controlled-generation)

 # Text Classification